rinvex/laravel-repositories/README.md

 The `Rinvex\Repository\Repositories\BaseRepository` is an abstract class with bare minimum that concrete implementations must extend.

-The `Rinvex\Repository\Repositories\EloquentRepository` is currently the only available repository implementation (more to come in the future and [you can develop your own](#add-custom-implementation)), it makes it easy to create new eloquent model instances and to retrieve or override the model during runtime, in addition to performing multiple useful operations on models.
+The `Rinvex\Repository\Repositories\EloquentRepository` is currently the only available repository implementation (more to come in the future and [you can develop your own](#add-custom-implementation)), it makes it easy to create new eloquent model instances and to manipulate them easily.
 To use `EloquentRepository` your repository MUST extend it first:
 ```php
 namespace App\Repositories;